dambarish138/GenAI_Syllabus_PCCOE/Unit_IV/01_Generative AI Applications in Various Fields.md

 ---

-## Chapter 2: Image and Video Generation
+## Topic 2: Image and Video Generation

 ### Introduction
 Generative AI has transformed the way we create and manipulate images and videos.
 This chapter delves into the techniques and applications of AI in generating and enhancing visual content.